mariannearriola/multi-access-key/README.md

 # Digital Multi-Access Key

-Species identification key which enables the user to freely choose the characteristics of a species that are convenient to evaluate for recognition.
+Species identification key written in Javascript and Prolog which enables the user to freely choose the characteristics of a species that are convenient to evaluate for recognition.

 ## Prolog